 When they give no specific information you have to rely to some extent on other riders’ reviews and experiences.
 In this category there are quite a few brands that manufacture durable bicycles that based on other riders’ experience can hold even 400 lbs.
 Such brands are:

 Why are many people reluctant to opt for these bikes?
+Because they feel uncertain without the exact weight capacity.

 You’ll need strong wheels